Cart»

 DOZEN

 Bright ruby/purple.
-Lifted anise, nutmeg and dark fruit on the nose with hints of crushed pepper and mixed spice.
-A dense and multilayered palate that retains freshness, richness and vibrant fruit.
+Bramble herbs and cracked black pepper, underpinned by earthy, dark fruit characters, satsuma plum, black cherries and liquorice.
+Lifted anise, nutmeg and dark fruit palate, crushed pepper and mixed spice, a dense and multilayered wine that retains freshness, while articulating the savouryness of the mix, richness and vibrant fruit.

 McLaren Vale